ese-msc/c-primer/part_one/02_hello_world.md

     }
 ```

 You'll see that in this case, the code looks very similar to the C example.
 In fact, most C code is valid C++ code (possibly with a few small changes).
-The only thing that looks different is that rather than using a function like `printf` we are using the special `<<` operator (i.e. a token which works a bit like `+` or `-`) to send our message to `std::cout`, an "output stream" which in this case represents printing to the screen.
+The only major thing that looks different is that rather than using a function like `printf` we are using the special `<<` operator (i.e. a token which works a bit like `+` or `-`) to stream our message to `std::cout`, an "output stream" which in this case represents printing to the screen.
+We could have used `"\n"` again to end the line, but in C++ we can also use `std::endl` to do the same thing, as well as flushing the output buffer (which can be useful in some cases).

 ## Some key differences from Python

-1. Whitespace doesn't matter (although it still makes things easier to read when code is nicely formatted).
+1. Whitespace in your doesn't matter (although it still makes things easier to read when code is nicely formatted).
+Instead `{}` are used to define blocks of code.
 2. Individual statements *must* end with a `;`.
+It's easy to forget this at first, but the compiler will remind you (often in a way that's hard to understand until you are used to it).
-3. The code starts running at the top of the `main` function.
-There can only be one `main` in a given programme.
+3. Rather than starting at the top of the file, the code starts running at the top of the `main` function.
+There can only be one `main` function in a given programme.
-4. Functions (and variables) have a fixed data type associated with them.
+4. Functions (and variables) _must_ have a fixed data type associated with them the first time they are declared.

 ## Exercise: Run the Hello World programs